ucosty/cfssl/BUILDING.md

 The requirements to build without Docker are:

-1. Go version 1.4 is the minimum required version of Go.
+1. Go version 1.5 is the minimum required version of Go.
+However, only Go 1.6+ is supported due to the test system not supporting Go 1.5.
 2. A properly configured go environment
 3. A properly configured GOPATH
-4. (Optional) The default behaviour is to build without PKCS #11, which  requires the `gcc` compiler and the libtool development library and header files.
-On Ubuntu, this is `libltdl-dev`.

-To build without PKCS #11 support, run:

-    $ go get -d ./...
-    $ go install ./cmd/...

-To build with PKCS #11 support:

-    $ go get -d ./...
+4. With Go 1.5, you are required to set the environment variable `GO15VENDOREXPERIMENT=1`.

+Run:

-    $ go install -tags pkcs11 ./cmd/...
+    $ go install github.com/ucosty/cfssl/cmd/...